Category Archives: Knowing Jesus

 Take some time to reflect on your relationship with God.
 Ask God to show you your need, and then ask God to teach you about these things.
 Go ahead, I dare you!
 Ask God to teach you!
 You might be surprised at how God answers.

 A friend of mine was praying and in that prayer she asked to be able to love other people.
-She boldly went on to specify that she wanted to love others like Jesus loved.
-Immediately, all sorts of pictures of Jesus loving people flashed through my mind.
+She boldly went on to be very specific in her request, asking Jesus to help her love other people in the same manner that He loved others.
+That is a big ask, and immediately, all sorts of pictures of Jesus loving people flashed through my mind.

 But what do I do with those who do not readily show appreciation of me, my ideas, my style, etc.?
 What about those who do not voice their approval or value of me?
 What about those who may look at me, my actions, my words, or my family with a shade of criticism?
-What about those who seem to interact with me in a way that demonstrates their superiority?
+What about those who seem to interact with me in a superior way; in a way that expresses doubt; in a way that is critical or demeaning?

 My pattern is to gently withdraw myself from these people.
-When hostility is shown by those beyond my immediate circle, I create an even safer distance.
+When hostility is shown by those beyond my immediate circle, I create a safe distance, actually I totally withdraw from interaction with them.

 In Mark 3:1-6, Jesus goes against tradition and heals a man with a withered hand on the Sabbath.
 He took a stand and loved a man by restoring the use of his hand.
 Jesus is in the business of helping people to become whole.
+But not everyone in that specific circle of people around Jesus did not approve of Jesus’ loving action towards this man.
 It took courage to stand before the critical religious leaders and love this man.

 “Again he entered the synagogue, and a man was there with a withered hand.
 And they watched Jesus, to see whether he would heal him on the Sabbath, so that they might accuse him.
 And he said to the man with the withered hand, “Come here.”
 And he said to them, “Is it lawful on the Sabbath to do good or to do harm, to save life or to kill?”
 But they were silent.
 And he looked around at them with anger, grieved at their hardness of heart, and said to the man, “Stretch out your hand.”
 He stretched it out, and his hand was restored.
 The Pharisees went out and immediately held counsel with the Herodians against him, how to destroy him.”

 This passage notes that Jesus was grieved in His heart about the hardness of heart and lack of love these leaders had for their fellow man.
-Jesus had a righteous anger about their lack of love.
-They stood watching and waiting for Jesus to show his love for this man and in so doing violate their law, their standard.
-The hearts of these religious leaders were hard – filled with envy, criticisms and wrong judgment.
+Not only was Jesus grieved but also, He was indignant about their lack of love.
+These “religious” men stood watching and waiting for Jesus to show his love for this man, and in so doing they would charge Jesus with violating the law.
+The hearts of these religious leaders were hard – filled with envy, criticism and wrong judgment.
 Yet, Jesus loved them.

 Love Is Grief at a Hard Heart

 You may think, “How did He love them?”
-Jesus’ love for them is noted by the fact that He felt sadness towards them and the condition of their heart.
-This so to speak softness of heart towards their hardness of heart demonstrates God’s overall heart of mercy towards man.
+Jesus’ love for them is noted by the fact that He felt sadness concerning the condition of their heart.
+This, so to speak, softness of heart towards their hardness of heart demonstrates God’s overall heart of mercy towards man.
 Jesus did not condemn them but instead was grieved at the condition of their heart.

 Love Asks Poignant Questions